selmaohneh/pub-quiz.app/ABOUT.md

 ## Open Source

-This project is open source and available on GitHub.
-Contributions, bug reports, and feature requests are welcome through our GitHub repository.
+This project is open source and available on GitHub under an open source license.
+You can view the source code, contribute improvements, or report issues.

 **Repository**: [https://github.com/selmaohneh/pub-quiz.app](https://github.com/selmaohneh/pub-quiz.app)

 ---

-*This Impressum complies with German law requirements (§5 TMG) and EU regulations.*
+*This document complies with German law requirements (§5 TMG) and EU regulations.
+For contact information, please see our [Contact page](https://github.com/selmaohneh/pub-quiz.app/blob/master/CONTACT.md).*